MP urges takeaway firms to give rider data to Government amid ‘rampant’ abuse

 Nick Timothy accused food delivery companies of a “dereliction of duty”, when they let self-employed riders use “substitute” couriers.

-Deliveroo and Uber Eats are among the firms that have self-employed couriers who can get others to deliver on their behalf, but the riders are responsible for checking their substitutes are aged over 18 and legally allowed to work in the UK.
+Deliveroo and Uber Eats are among the firms that have self-employed couriers who can get others to deliver on their behalf, and the riders must ensure their subcontractors have proof of right to work.

+Both companies have introduced registration schemes to check directly whether substitutes have the right to work in the UK, and a Deliveroo spokesperson said the platform is “taking action to secure our platform against illegal working”.

-Mr Timothy tabled an amendment to the Government’s Employment Rights Bill, which would make food, drink and postal delivery bosses supply the Government with details of their riders every year.
+Mr Timothy tabled an amendment to the Government’s Employment Rights Bill, which would make food, drink and postal delivery bosses supply the Government with details of their rider register every year.

 If it is adopted, Mr Timothy’s proposal would also apply to taxi-style companies with more than 250 employees.